RobertRostohar/ST_DualCore/README.md

 Launcher cannot handle filenames with multiple '.' (ex: CM4.Debug+CM4.cprj).
 Therefore some files will be created in the drive root directory in subdirectory CM4 and CM7.

 Note: .cprj file is currently required by the launcher.
-This implies that .cprj is generated before generator initial run.
-However csolution already complains about reading the .gpdsc (does not exists).
-Actually .gpdsc is not required by csouluton but by cbuild.
+Should be changed to .yml file.

 ## Step 1X (Subdirectory 1X): .yml based future project (proposal)